In this article, I’ll cover profitability, both why it’s important and how to measure it.

-This is exactly the kind of odd results we should look at more closely before investing, and we’ll do that when we look at acquisitions in a later week.
+This is exactly the kind of odd result we should look at more closely before investing, and we’ll do that when we look at acquisitions in a later week.

 To calculate return on sales we’ll need BAT’s net earnings and revenue for the last ten years, which you can see in Table 3.2 along with the return on sales for each year.

 Table 3.2: British American Tobacco’s return on sales to 2018

 Here’s the calculation for BAT’s ten-year average return on sales: